ngzijie1989/fullstackNextJS/README.md

  5) Tailwind CSS and DaisyUI
  6) Implemented loading and shimmering animation while loading during data fetching
  7) Responsive Design for the webpage
+ 8) Link Up with Cloudinary for image storing.

  I will continue to add more features and continue to learn more on React and nextJS!